CBD pedestrian only phase crossings

 Is a pedestrian only phase crossing the same as a scramble crossing?

-While they operate very similarly, scramble crossings require some additional changes to kerbs and line markings to enable people to safely cross diagonally.
+While they operate very similarly, scramble crossings require some additional changes to kerbs and line markings.
+This enables people to safely cross diagonally.

 If the pedestrian only phase was made permanent, we would work towards making them full scramble crossings in the future.